lue-bird/elm-review-mini/README.md

   - no LSP integration (shouldn't be too hard as it's similar to elm-review)
   - no ecosystem
-  - finding the module origin of any used identifiers in the code is pretty manual and therefore error prone (requires storing exposes of each module, getting all declaration names in the current module, keeping track of bindings available in the current branch)
   - the problem you encountered.
 Please [open an issue](https://github.com/lue-bird/elm-review-mini/issues) <3

 --------